riscv-collab/riscv-gnu-toolchain/README.md

 the `--print-multi-lib` flag.

-Multilib is only available for the Newlib and Linux/glibc toolchains; the musl and uClibc toolchains build a single variant, and configuring them with `--enable-multilib` is rejected.
+Multilib is only available for the Newlib and Linux/glibc toolchains; the musl, uClibc and Picolibc toolchains build a single variant, and configuring them with `--enable-multilib` is rejected.
 Building them explicitly (e.g.
 `make musl`) in a tree configured for multilib still yields a single variant.